hellerve/e/README.md

 `|no_sep`, the user signals to `e` that no separator is needed, i.e. highlighting works even if the matched string is part of a longer word.
 The values are regexes.

-If we provide a second regex (must by divided by a newline), we assume that everything between the two matches should be colored (useful for e.g. multiline comments).
+If you provide a second regex (must by divided by a newline), `e` assumes that everything between the two matches should be colored (useful for e.g. multiline comments).

 That's it!